matt2ology/tech-journal-and-blog-content/post/literature/chloe-shih-how-to-make-friends.md

 > that one friend you vibe with.
 Afterwards, ask them to hang out.
 This is a follow-through.
 It's critical!
 It's a meal, a coffee chat.
 This is where you go from NPC to, "Oh, you're a real person." if you don’t have hobbies, host something.

 You'll hardly know anyone, so leverage your existing and surrounding relationships.
-Ask from people you've known from college, previous roommates, or even your former or current co-workers.
-Go to the local events, the housewarmings, work events, and/or happy hours and find that one person you can connect and vibe with and ask to hangout.
+Ask people you've known from college, previous roommates, or even your former or current co-workers.
+Go to the local events, the housewarmings, work events, and/or happy hours and find that one person you can connect and vibe with, and ask to hangout.
 Go out for a coffee, brunch, a walk around the farmers market.
-You already pass the vibe test, so talk about your goals, hobbies, share life stories and interests.
+You've already pass the vibe test, so have confidence to talk about your goals, hobbies, share life stories, and interests.
 If you don't have "hobbies" host a game or dinner night.

 > Making friends is hard, but it's very doable.
 Remember to follow through, don't overthink it, give it time, make an effort, and you just might be surprised.

-Everything for the first time in a new environment, or stage of life, is hard.
+Everything for the first time especially in a new environment, or stage of life, is hard.
 Give yourself grace and follow though.
 The amounts of time and effort you put into any venture adds up and soon you'll find yourself at a different state from when you first started.